givemeabreak432/KanjiGame/readme.txt

 -Radicals should also have their own unique info page -Katakana and Hiragana should also have their own info pages

-list of all kanji displayed as tiles, scrollable and selectable -needs to be optimized - doesn't need to load all 2000+ buttons at once --unsure if possible, scroll_started() does not work.
-Commented out related functionality -add to navigation bar: multi-add kanji to list, back button -seach sometimes results in strange layout - "king"

-kanji search function
--search supports kanji, meaning, on/kun yomi

 Quiz function-